Remove an SM-BC configuration

 Deleting the relationship is not allowed in the failed-over state when the relationship is not reversed.

-Delete the SM-BC consistency group relationship:
+Delete the SM-BC consistency group relationship between the source endpoint and destination endpoint:

 Destination::>snapmirror delete -destination-path vs1_dst:/cg/cg_dst